osrf/gazebo_design/cloudsim_multiuser/cloudsim_multiuser.md

 ### Architecture

-1. Simulaiton Shema should have an array of users, instead of a user field.
+1. Simulation Shema should have an array of users, instead of a user field.
 1. There must always be at least one user per machine that has the priviledge to terminate it.

 ### Interfaces